 Definition: an executive assistant hiring checklist is a structured decision tool for defining the role, testing the required skills, and reducing mis-hire risk before delegation begins.
 It should not be a generic list of organized, proactive, communicative.
 For founders and CEOs, the checklist has to connect the assistant’s work to calendar control, stakeholder follow-up, meeting preparation, travel, document handling, confidential information, and operating rhythm.

 Start with the workflow.
 First, map the executive’s weekly friction: inbox triage, scheduling, board preparation, investor follow-ups, vendor coordination, expenses, hiring loops, or internal project tracking.
-Harvard Business Review’s CEO time study shows why this matters: executive time allocation is a management system, not just a personal productivity issue (HBR).
+Harvard Business Review’s CEO time study shows why this matters: executive time allocation is a management system, not just a personal productivity issue.

 Third, test with work samples.
 Use a messy calendar scenario, an ambiguous email thread, a travel-change problem, and a prioritization exercise.
 Fourth, run reference checks around discretion, response quality, judgment under pressure, and ability to manage senior stakeholders.
 Fifth, set an onboarding plan: decision rights, escalation rules, communication channels, file structure, weekly review cadence, and success metrics.